rthrbrs/styleguide/docs/Places.md

 ## Slovakia

-Use **Slovak** to refer to a person belonging the majority Slavic ethnic group in Slovakia.
-When referring to the country's language, government, institutions, or citizens (not all of whom are Slovak), use the word **Slovakian**.
+Use **Slovak** to refer to a person belonging the majority Slavic ethnic group in Slovakia or the Slovak language.
+When referring to the country's government, institutions, or citizens (not all of whom are Slovak), use the word **Slovakian**.

 ## Former Soviet Republics